Agencies Responsible for regulating drones in the Republic of India

 Foreigners are currently not allowed to fly RPAs in India.
 For commercial purposes, they need to lease RPAS to an Indian entity, which will obtain a Unique Identification Number (UIN) and UAOP from DGCA.

 What are the requirements for the import of RPAs (with or without a camera) in India?

 - Any entity intending to import RPAS in India shall obtain Equipment Type Approval (ETA) from WPC Wing, Department of Telecommunication for operating in a de-licensed frequency band(s).
 Such approval shall be valid for a particular make and model.

 - The applicant, other than the Nano category, shall apply to DGCA along with ETA for import clearance.
-Based upon the import clearance issued by DGCA, DGFT shall issue a license for the import of RPAS.
+Based upon the import clearance issued by DGCA, DGFT shall issue a license to import RPAS.

-Notes For Drone Hobbyists flying for fun in India
+Notes for recreational drone pilots flying for fun in India

 - Ensure your Drone (except Nano in uncontrolled airspace up to 50ft) is Digital Sky “No Permission- No Takeoff” (NPNT) Compliant

-- Obtain Unique Identification Number (UIN) from DGCA for operating in controlled airspace and affix it on your drone
+- Obtain a Unique Identification Number (UIN) from DGCA for operating in controlled airspace and affix it to your drone

-- Obtain Unmanned Aircraft Operator Permit (UAOP), if applicable from DGCA for commercial operations and keep it handy
+- Obtain an Unmanned Aircraft Operator Permit (UAOP), if applicable, from DGCA for commercial operations and keep it handy

-- Obtain Permission before each flight through Digital Sky Platform
+- Obtain Permission before each flight through the Digital Sky Platform

 - Ensure the drone is in good condition (not damaged) and fit for flying safely.